Updated to include information on a countersuit and an earlier related complaint between the parties.

 Seisa continues its allegations, adding that Shiang created a “phantom staff with their own emails and professional backgrounds,” and that it misrepresented the size and capabilities of the company.

-Those messages include an email received by president Chieu from the account of Rida Lui, which Shiang claimed was ACA’s executive administrator.
-However, the email included Shiang’s signature and was verified by Chieu as having come from “the same El Paso internet protocol address as others sent by Shiang that same evening,” court documents read.
+Those messages include an email received by president Chiu from the account of Rida Lui, which Shiang claimed was ACA’s executive administrator.
+However, the email included Shiang’s signature and was verified by Chiu as having come from “the same El Paso internet protocol address as others sent by Shiang that same evening,” court documents read.

 Seisa is asserting nine causes of action against Shiang and ACA in its complaint, including a breached non-disclosure agreement and approximately $1.8 million in damages as a result.

 Shiang filed a countersuit against Seisa claiming that the company did not fairly compensate her or her company for services provided and that Seisa intentionally breached its contract with Shiang.

 Shiang goes on to claim that Seisa misrepresented its footprint and manpower in Asia, and they “committed fraud on [Shiang] and potential distributors of [Seisa]’s 510(k) products by misrepresenting that they had a significant or even a relevant presence in Asia,” according to court documents.